solliancenet/azure-synapse-build-together-blog/Blog-6/bi-and-optimization.md

     SET RESULT_SET_CACHING { ON | OFF };
     ```

 4. Observe the comments in the remainder of the script.
-We will not execute it, as disabling result set caching is only useful for testing performance.
+We will not execute it, as disabling result set caching is only valid for testing performance.
 For example, if you are trying to optimize a query used in your BI solution, disable result set caching during development to avoid the bias of caching on your performance measurements.

 ## Task 6: Dynamic Data Masking

-Dynamic Data Masking hides data that a user is unauthorized to see, such as an email address, phone number, or Social Security number.
+Dynamic Data Masking hides data that a user is not authorized to see, such as an email address, phone number, or Social Security number.
 In this Task, you will learn how to configure Dynamic Data Masking.

 1. Navigate to the SQL scripts section of the Knowledge center.
 Select the **Dynamic Data Masking for dedicated SQL pools** SQL script.